Guide to MICHELIN Star Restaurants - San Diego

 Chef Jason McLeod works as the executive chef along with a stacked kitchen team of top-notch chefs to add to the quirky ambiance of Morning Glory and create impeccable contemporary food.

-Try the Turkish Eggs, Breakfast Dim Sum, Khachapuri, or the Souffle Pancakes.
+Try the Turkish Eggs, Breakfast Dim Sum, Khachapuri, or Souffle Pancakes at this San Diego staple, located on Date St.

 Ciccia Osteria